TogglesPlatform/JustTweakMigrator/README.md

 # JustTweakMigrator

-A tools to help migrating from [JustTweak](https://github.com/justeat/JustTweak) to Toggles.
+A tool to help migrate from [JustTweak](https://github.com/justeat/JustTweak) to Toggles.